 Andrew Baird is the President & CEO of the global hub of the Education For Employment Network (EFE-Global).
 Previously, Andrew was the Program Area Director, Workforce and Economic Development Group for RTI International, where he led a team of 130 employees and a $150 million portfolio.
 There, he provided leadership, strategic direction and technical support in workforce development, livelihoods, entrepreneurship, youth, and other areas closely related to EFE's work.
 Andrew brings to EFE more than twenty-five years of experience in advancing private sector-led strategies to create inclusive employment and livelihoods around the world - including in several countries where EFE operates.
 He co-founded the Global Center for Youth Employment, a membership-based organization devoted to developing collective solutions to the challenges of youth employment.
 Andrew is a skillful business development expert and has managed a number of long-term donor-funded projects.
 He has held leadership positions in a range of organizations in the field and home offices of RTI International, Making Cents International, Chemonics International, and the Peace Corps.
 Andrew holds a BA from The College of Wooster and an MA from Johns Hopkins School of Advanced International Studies.

 Jasmine Nahhas di Florio has over 20 years of experience spanning the nonprofit, philanthropy, government and private sectors.
-Having joined EFE in 2005, she has worked closely with the organization’s Founder and Chairman since startup and is currently Senior Vice President for Strategy & Partnerships.
+Having joined EFE in 2005, she has worked closely with the organization’s Founder and Chairman since startup and is currently Senior Vice President for Strategy, Partnerships, & Communications.
 Today, EFE is the leading youth employment and nonprofit job placement network in the Middle East and North Africa.
 Previously, Jasmine ran programs for private donors in Afghanistan for Afghan Women Leaders Connect at Rockefeller Philanthropy Advisors, and Arzu, a carpet social enterprise.
 Earlier in her career, Jasmine was a corporate attorney at the international law firm Davis Polk & Wardwell, and she also served as an attorney-advisor at the U.S. Department of Treasury.
 Jasmine consulted the United Nations (UNFIP) on private-public sector partnerships.
 A Rhodes Scholar, Frank Knox Scholar and Fulbright Scholar, she is a graduate of the University of Alberta, Oxford University and Harvard Law School.
 She also completed the Columbia Business School's Social Enterprise Program Senior Leaders Program for Nonprofit Professionals and currently serves on the board of the Middle East Children’s Institute.
 Jasmine’s expert commentary on economic opportunity, women’s empowerment and youth issues has been featured in The Financial Times, Forbes, Stanford Social Innovations Journal, and Finance Middle East, among others.

 Amr Abdallah has over 20 years of experience working in the MENA region in senior roles in non-for-profit, public and private sector.
 Prior to joining EFE, Mr. Abdallah served as part of the MENA leadership team at the International Foundation for Electoral Systems (IFES).
 Before moving to the US, he taught Public Administration, Principles of Business Administration, Strategic Management and Business Policy at Egyptian and Arab Universities.
 He held several Senior Executive level positions in projects funded by international donor organizations like USAID, UNDP and is used to mediating and facilitating negotiations at the highest levels of national and international institutions.
 He has significant professional experience in designing, directing, implementing and evaluating public, private programs, and performing management-consulting services to government, public and private companies and institutions in the MENA region.
 Amr joined EFE in 2015.